Salem Gazette: History

 The first paper then issued by Cushing in 1790 had the title The American Eagle, and was designated as "Number 1, in 1790."
 The next paper was entitled "The Salem Gazette, Number 2 in 1790."
 This numbering pattern and name continued until the beginning of 1791, where the numbering was changed to contain the full number of issues since the first number of the Mercury.
 The name Salem Gazette continues to this day.

+In June, 1796, the Gazette was published as a semi-weekly paper on Tuesday and Friday.
+Cushing resumed publication of the Gazette on July 25, 1797.
+William Bentley's columns were never published again, most likely due to political tensions between Cushing and Carleton.

+Thomas Cushing left the paper in 1822 due to poor health and relinquished the paper to Caleb Cushing and Ferdinand Andrews.
+Five years later, Caleb Cushing departed, leaving the paper under the sole ownership of Ferdinand Andrews, who later sold the paper to Caleb Foote.